-(c) All candidates for appointment shall be sent two copies of the appointment form signed by the President, or designate, indicating the program in which they shall teach.
-Upon signing and delivering one copy of the appointment form to the Human Resources Office within the time period specified on the form, the candidate shall be deemed to have accepted the appointment.
-Any candidate who fails to deliver a signed acceptance of offer of appointment within the time period stipulated on the form shall be deemed to have rejected OC's offer, and OC shall be entitled to consider the position vacant.
+- (a) OC shall appoint employees in accordance with Article 8. - (b) Offer of Employment for Regular Appointment and Initial Non-Regular Appointment provided to the candidate which includes the conditions of their appointment and the program in which they shall teach.
+Upon signing and delivering one copy of the offer letter to the Human Resources Department within the time period specified on the offer, the candidate shall be deemed to have accepted the appointment.
+Any candidate who fails to deliver a signed acceptance of an offer of appointment within the time period specified shall be deemed to have rejected OC's offer and OC shall be entitled to consider the position vacant.